 4. Indianapolis, Indiana

 As the capital of Indiana, Indianapolis offers a mix of culture and excitement.
 The Indianapolis Motor Speedway Museum is a must-visit for racing fans, while the Children’s Museum of Indianapolis provides fun for families.
 Downtown, you’ll find a thriving arts district, excellent dining, and a walkable canal perfect for sightseeing.
+One of the finest family-friendly weekend trips near Cincinnati.

 Things to Do: